mas-bandwidth/gafferongames/content/post/network_neutrality_considered_harmful.md

 During the mitigation the average packet loss reduction was an absolute reduction of 12 points of packet loss.
 No, not a reduction of 12%, **a reduction of 12 points**.
 In other words, a conversion from totally unplayable to playable.

 This is not an isolated incident.
 These things literally happen all the time.
-Take a look for yourself, the portal is live and updated in real-time: https://portal.networknext.com
+Take a look for yourself, our portal is live and updated in real-time: https://portal.networknext.com

 From this point on it should be clear: **the internet really doesn't care about your game.**

-So... what's going on, and why is the case?
+So... what's going on?

 It's this.
 The internet makes no guarantee of performance, but instead offers best effort delivery.
 By the orthodoxy of Network Neutrality it is hand-wavingly assumed that overall, the quality level is maintained via over provisioning.
 But while this may be true for browsing the web and reading email, looking at the results above we can clearly see it isn't working for latency sensitive applications like games!